This blog was originally published September 2018 and was updated September 2023.

 However, as Christians we are called to extend grace to those who have done us wrong and upend the cycle of harm.
 This can be incredibly tough but ultimately, we must recognize the inherent sin of hazing and turn away from behaviors that fall short of glorifying God and his creation.

 “What good is it, my brothers and sisters, if someone claims to have faith but has no deeds?
 Can such faith save them?
 Suppose a brother or a sister is without clothes and daily food.
 If one of you says to them, “Go in peace; keep warm and well fed,” but does nothing about their physical needs, what good is it?
 In the same way, faith by itself, if it is not accompanied by action, is dead.”

 One consistent message that rings throughout the Bible is the call to action.
 God has not called Christians to keep their faith personal, but to be good stewards, do good works, and worship him through our service to others.

-As Christians we are called to take action from within our chapters to combat hazing when we discover it.
+As Christians, we are called to take action from within our chapters to combat hazing when we discover it.
 It is not enough to acknowledge that the behaviors and activities are wrong.
 We must be better advocates for creating necessary change.
 Fortunately, you and your chapter are not alone in the change process.
-Fraternity and sorority members should consider taking advantage for the following when working to eliminate hazing from their chapters.
+Fraternity and sorority members should consider taking advantage of the following when working to eliminate hazing from their chapters.